Check out the awesome new GLX-D+ Dual Band to show you why you should upgrade today (2023 Update)

 If you have a larger band set up with many vocalists, speakers or instruments, you’ll be pleased to know that you can run multiple systems together – ideal for big bands, church sound systems and more.

-The GLXD and GLXD Advanced systems have been designed for an array of uses so you can enjoy wireless sound whether you want to use a lavalier mic, headset, hand held microphone or wireless guitar system.
+These systems have been designed for an array of uses, so you can enjoy wireless sound whether you want to use a lavalier mic, headset, handheld microphone, or wireless guitar system.

 If you're still unsure as to which Shure Wireless System is right for you, or want to know more about the differences between the Shure Wireless Systems, speak to our team of PA Experts and let us help you find the right option for your needs.

 Our team of PA Experts can talk you through each aspect of your wireless microphone system, from initial setups, upgrades, and finding the best option for your live setup, church sound system, school PA and more.

 Call us today on 0151 448 2089 to discuss your needs or call in to your local PMT store to speak to one of our dedicated PA Experts.